U-Haul move data reveals shifting American political landscape

 But zoom down to the city-level in the U-Haul data, and the numbers get a bit more complicated and seem to take on a bit of a blue tint.
 Consider the top 10 cities for growth in the moving company’s numbers.

 To be clear, there are a lot of caveats with this data.
-The political lean of these movers is not readily knowable.
+The political leanings of these movers are not readily knowable.
 But the U-Haul numbers support some larger trends that are apparent in other migration and vote data.

 Yes, the population in the Electoral College’s Republican red states is growing, particularly in the Mountain West.
 But urban areas around the country are becoming more densely populated and as they do, they are growing more Democratic.
 Those two realities can have contradictory impacts.